 Redwood Education Grants Program

-Since 2000, Save the Redwoods League has awarded more than 300 grants to dedicated educators who provide high-quality redwood forest education both in and out of the classroom.
+Since 2000, Save the Redwoods League has awarded more than 300 grants to provide high-quality redwood forest education both in and out of the classroom.
 The League grants funds to schools, park associations and other qualified nonprofits that provide redwoods education.

-Our grant program aims to foster a deeper understanding of redwoods among a diverse audience through visits to the forest and other educational experiences.
+Our grant program aims to foster a deeper understanding of redwoods among diverse audiences through visits to the forest and related educational experiences.

-Firsthand visits to a redwood park, particularly as children during family outings, have traditionally nurtured support for redwood forest conservation.
+Visits to a redwood park, particularly as children, have traditionally nurtured support for redwood forest conservation.
 We believe that if people experience the majesty and ecological complexity of the redwoods, they will be inspired to support redwood forest protection.
-These experiences may also lead to further outdoor recreation, inspire positive risk-taking and confidence-building among young people, and contribute to healthier communities overall.
+These direct experiences may also lead to further outdoor recreation, inspire positive risk-taking and confidence-building among young people, and contribute to healthier communities overall.

 The League’s Education Grants Program funds projects that: